upstash/redis-py/README.md

 doesn't change is more like testing the REST API, not only the client.

-Tests should use named parameters wherever it may improve readability and should use the [execute_on_http](./tests/execute_on_http.py) function directly instead of the sdk itself whenever an extra command is needed to ensure atomicity.
+Tests should use named parameters wherever it may improve readability and should use the [execute_on_http](./tests/execute_on_http.py) function directly instead of the SDK itself whenever an extra command is needed to ensure atomicity.

 There is also the [prepare_database](./tests/prepare_database.py) script whose goal is to flush and then seed the selected testing database with the required keys.
 In this way, no random values have to be used.